-The pumpkin flavor doesn’t overpower the chili, it really just adds another depth of flavor, extra nutrients, color and silkiness to the texture.
-I do like adding a little bit of cinnamon to bring out just the right amount of fall spice.
+- Thick, hearty and comforting.
+The pumpkin flavor doesn’t overpower the chili but adds another depth of flavor, nutrients, color and silkiness to the texture.

 Find the full printable recipe with specific measurements below.

 - Pumpkin: Chili with pumpkin may sound a bit strange, but trust me on this one.
-It’s going to add fiber and thickness to your chili (you won’t really taste it).
-I like to use canned pumpkin, but you could also make your own homemade pumpkin puree.
+I like to use canned pumpkin or my own homemade pumpkin puree.

-- Ground beef: I love to use good quality ground beef.
+- Protein: I love to use good quality ground beef.
 You could even swap for ground turkey (or do half and half).
+Vegan or vegetarian, skip meat and add more beans!

 - Beans: I prefer to use a combo of kidney and black beans, but you could also use pinto or white beans, if preferred.

 - Vegetables: I usually add in onion, bell peppers and tomatoes.
-You could use a variation of bell peppers here.
+You could use a variation of bell peppers here in any color.

 - Seasoning: You can use my homemade chili seasoning and homemade pumpkin pie spice to boost the flavors.
 You don’t need a lot of the pumpkin spice or cinnamon, start with just a pinch and go from there.

-- Brown sugar: Technically you could omit this, but I find it really helps to bring the flavors together.
-This is supposed to be a little sweeter pumpkin chili.
+- Brown sugar: Technically you could omit this, but I find it really helps bring the chili pumpkin recipe together.

 How to Make Pumpkin Chili